 What are the ingredients in Swerve?

-The secret to our zero-calorie sweetness is a combination of three ingredients.
+Swerve is a blend of three ingredients.
 Erythritol is the first and most prominent ingredient, and is naturally made by fermenting glucose.
 Prebiotic fibers called oligosaccharides are then added to our blend, along with some natural flavor from citrus to provide just the right amount of sweetness.
 To learn more about our ingredients and production method, check out this infographic.

 Does Swerve contain stevia or lo han guo (monk fruit)?